vivacityworld/downstream/contracts/ccnote/CCNote.md

 # Overview

-CCNote is a contract that enables cNote to be used as collateral in the Vivacity (compound v2).
+CCNote is a contract that enables cNote to be used as borrowing asset in the Vivacity (compound v2).
 CCNote inherits from the Compound v2 CToken contract (with slight changes to certain visibilities to allow for overrides).

 ### About CCNote:

-CCNote with cNote (erc20) as underlying asset
+cNote (erc20) is underlying asset for ccNote

 ### Requirements for CCNote: